 I flung myself into the tunnel Kipps had been pulled from, dodging the sparks from everyone’s axes as I weaved my way through their work.
 Every time I saw a loop playing out behind a thin wall of fire I stopped to time it.
 Three seconds.
 No. Half a second.
 No. eleven seconds.
 No.

-I caught up to the end of the tunnel, where two lead diggers were hacking away.
+I caught up to the end of the tunnel, where two lead diggers hacked away.
 It was Hilcox and Muller.
 Hilcox was fast, but his strikes looked like weak flicks on a dying lighter compared to Muller’s.
 The massive Goldrian man grunted every time he raised his axe and brought it down like an asteroid impact.
 A flash from one of his strikes blinded me for a moment.

 “Guys!”
 I called out.
 “Stop a second, I mean stop for four seconds.
 Just stop!”
 They lowered their axes, making room for me to press my hands against the wall next to them without worrying about Hilcox taking my head off with his backswing.

 “What do you think you’re doing?”
 Hilcox said.

 “Shhhh!”
 I stared into a loop.
 It took a moment to notice the jump: the exact instance where the fire stopped flowing and reverted back to the beginning of the loop.
 It was like spotting a sneaky edit in an old movie.
 1… 2… 3… 4… perfect.
 I counted again just to be sure.
 1… 2… 3… 4… still perfect.